FlowFuse/flowfuse/docs/user/snapshots.md

 Project Snapshots in a local copy of Node-RED and push them into your FlowForge Project.

-For more information, see the [Node-RED Tools Plugi guide](./node-red-tools.md).
+For more information, see the [Node-RED Tools Plugin guide](./node-red-tools.md).